Bekacru/better-call/README.md

 Built for typescript and it comes with a very high performance router based on [rou3](https://github.com/unjs/rou3).

-> ⚠️ This project is still in development and not ready for production use.
+> ⚠️ This project early in development and not ready for production use.
 But feel free to try it out and give feedback.

 ## Install